salimmleng/Food-delivery/README.md

  ### That’s it!
 Your project should now be running locally.

 ### Usage:
- Once you open index.html in your browser, the frontend will load and connect to the backend API to display vaccine details, allow booking, and submit reviews.
+ Once you open index.html in your browser, the frontend will load and connect to the backend API to display food details, allow making order, and submit reviews.

 ### Contacts: